-IMF Executive Board Concludes 2015 Article IV Consultation with the Democratic Republic of the Congo
+IMF Executive Board Concludes 2015 Article IV Consultation with the Republic of Equatorial Guinea

-On September 02, 2015, the Executive Board of the International Monetary Fund (IMF) concluded the Article IV consultation with the Democratic Republic of the Congo (DRC).
+MALABO, Equatorial Guinea, July 23, 2015/African Press Organization (APO)/ -- On July 20, 2015, the Executive Board of the International Monetary Fund (IMF) concluded the Article IV consultation1 with Equatorial Guinea.

 Equatorial Guinea's recent economic performance has been weak, notwithstanding the high quality infrastructure that has been built.
 Overall real GDP growth has averaged about -½ percent from 2010–14, mainly driven by the trend decline in hydrocarbon production.
 Until recently, growth in the non-resource sector, led by the large infrastructure spending program, largely compensated for the declining hydrocarbon sector.
 The fiscal position has come under strain, as overruns on capital investment translated into larger-than-expected overall deficits financed through a drawdown of accumulated government savings.
 The current account deficit has progressively increased to around 10 percent of GDP by 2014 as a result of lower exports from maturing hydrocarbon fields combined with high import levels associated with the public infrastructure program, although there is considerable uncertainty about this figure given very weak external sector statistics.
 Consumer price inflation (CPI) has averaged about 4 percent in recent years, above the 3 percent regional convergence ceiling set by the Economic Community of Central African States (CEMAC).